 Our mission is to use high quality specialty coffee as a vehicle for progressive change throughout the coffeelands of Asia, Africa and the Americas.
-We acheive this through:
+We achieve this through:

 We Have Respect for the Quality of Life.

 All of our high-quality specialty coffees are certified Organic, Fair Trade, and Kosher, and are roasted fresh to order in small batches at our beanery in Orange, MA.
 We know that the planting, care, harvesting and processing of the beans is done in conformity with international standards for the health of the farmer and their environment, as well as the high quality of the bean.
 The vast use of pesticides in coffee production has serious impact on the ecology of the coffee-growing world and the health of farm communities.
 Our commitment to only purchase shade grown coffees supports healthy environments for coffee growers and protects critical migratory bird habitat.
 It is important to us that the quality of our coffees includes respect for the quality of life of our southern partners in the coffee world.
 And that respect translates into superb tasting coffee for your pleasure.

 HULLING BEANS BY HAND IN PAPUA NEW GUINEA

 We Represent an Integrated, Progressive Fair Trade System.